Factories in Europe and empty pharmacies in Cuba: The questions raised by the BioCubaFarma case

 The recent investigation by CiberCuba into the relationship between the Cuban state company Neuronic S.A. and the Spanish company I.C.
-Neuronic S.L. has opened a little-explored window into one of the most significant economic structures of the Cuban regime: BioCubaFarma.
+Neuronic S.L. has opened up a little-explored window into one of the most significant economic structures of the Cuban regime: BioCubaFarma.

 An international platform built from Europe